enonic/old-xp-doc/doc/operations/troubleshooting.rst

 When this occurs, the project may need a clean build ``gradle clean build``.
 Sometimes the app JAR file may need to be deleted from the
 $XP_HOME/deploy directory as well, and then replaced with the clean build JAR file.

+Having two versions of the same app in the $XP_HOME/deploy folder will cause problems.

 Cannot login after install
 --------------------------